No passwords, No popups, No AI, No cost:

 Thanks, Paul.
 Actually I think you mean Faraday's Law of Electrolysis rather than the Tafel Equation though :-)

 Yes, I am familiar with this law, which says that 96,485 amp-seconds converts one gram equivalent weight of metal to or from ions.
 I know that you can tack the density conversion factor onto it, and end up with "1140 amp-minutes/sq. foot to deposit a thousandth of an inch of nickel" for example.
-The Metal Finishing Guidebook has a chart with those Faradays vs. thickness numbers for each different metal, but I don't do anodizing, didn't have the factor "720" for anodizing committed to memory, and didn't realize that it was given a name.
+The Metal Finishing Guidebook has a chart with those Faradays vs. thickness numbers for each different metal, but I don't do anodizing, didn't have the factor "720" for anodizing committed to memory, and didn't realize that it had a name.
 Thanks for letting me know of this practice!

 Ted Mooney, finishing.com